sijothomas97/stock-market-forecasting/README.md

-# Handwritten Text Recognition
+# Time Series Forecasting in Stock Market Data

 ## Introduction
-This project implements a deep learning-based approach to recognizing handwritten text using PyTorch.
-It leverages various machine learning techniques and libraries to preprocess data, train models, and evaluate their performance.
-The project is designed to be flexible, allowing for easy configuration and adaptation to different datasets.
+This project performs time series forecasting using stock market data from companies such as HDFC Bank, Reliance Industries, and Sun Pharmaceutical Industries.
+The objective is to predict stock price trends using various statistical and machine learning models.
+The project involves data collection, preprocessing, feature selection, and the application of forecasting techniques to provide insights into future stock price movements.

 ## Table of Contents
 - [Introduction](#introduction)